mahavedalla/mahavedalla/docs/questions/attha/what-is-the-meaning-of-this-statement:-"only-suffering-arises,-only-suffering-ceases.".md

-# What is the meaning of this statement: "only suffering arises, only suffering ceases."
+Question: What is the meaning of this statement: "only suffering arises, only suffering ceases."
 Category: Attha
 Sutta References: SN 5.10
 Date Entered: March 18, 2025